Skip to content

-Simply put: car insurance covers accidents and theft, while a car warranty protects against mechanical or electrical failures.
-Both are important drivers, but they cover very different risks.
+Simply put: car insurance deals with accidents and theft, while a car warranty protects against mechanical or electrical failures.
+Both are important drivers, but they deal with very different risks.

-In this guide, we’ll break down how each works, what they cover, and why many UK drivers choose to have both.
+In this guide, we’ll break down how each works, what they include, and why many UK drivers choose to have both.

 Key facts at a glance:

-- Insurance covers accidents, theft, damage and third-party liability
+• Insurance includes accidents, theft, damage and third-party liability

-- Insurance covers external events (collisions, theft, vandalism)
+• Insurance deals with external events (collisions, theft, vandalism)

 What is an extended car warranty?